NatKendall/NatKendall/README.md

 Hey there!
 I’m Nat (she/her),

 Prior to making this Github account I was actually a middle school Math teacher!
-I adored being a teacher but missed being in the coding field, so I am now currently enrolled at UNCG taking Computer Science.
+I adored being a teacher but missed being in the coding field, so I am now currently enrolled at UNCG and acchieving a BS in Computer Science.

 Tell me more-more about yourself:
 - 🔭 I'm a curious being whose always ready to take on new tasks